ope079/expenditure-tracker/README.md

 ## **Risk Assessment**

 There were two risk assessments drawn up for the project.
 An initial sparsely populated one and a full risk assessment carried out after.
 It covers some of the major risks that could affect the project both during and after completion.
+The risks are not all inclusive as there would still be many risks that have not yet been covered.
+A link to the full risk assessment is available at: https://docs.google.com/spreadsheets/d/1957LvQ6fw0zyt0tWMfNZcQU0DGxp7J4zqLzWXm0L71Q/edit?usp=sharing

 ### **Before**